 - 1.)
 Officials are expected to continue the communication with a head coach prior to his last trip to the dressing room with the team before the kick off!
 They are to inform the head coach about any specific player(s) who must correct an equipment issue prior to any game participation. - 2.)
-Once the game begins, officials are expected to keep a simple tally of each time any player is removed from the game as stated in rule 3-5-10-e.
+Once the game begins, officials are expected to keep a simple tally of each time a player is removed from the game as stated in rule 3-5-10-e.
 (Jersey numbers or player names WILL NOT be necessary or expected.)
 The total number of times that any player is removed will be recorded on the WHITE HAT GAME REPORT for each team. - 3.)
 Officials will remove the player from the game if an equipment issue exists as stated in rule 3-5-10-e the first 4 times that it is necessary.
 An additional penalty may exist if and when the issue involves Illegal Equipment.
 (Example: Any coach to player communication device or any player wearing video recording or audio communication equipment) - 4.)
-If it becomes necessary to address an equipment issue beyond those first 4 times, the officials will continue to remove the player from the game for at least one down AND will enforce a dead-ball Delay of Game penalty against the offending team and will continue to do so each time for the remainder of the entire game.
-Naturally, we certainly hope we NEVER get past the first 4 times.
+If it becomes necessary to address an equipment issue beyond those first 4 times, the officials will continue to remove the player from the game AND will enforce a dead-ball